SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Signia is home to the world's first slim receiver-in-canal (RIC) hearing aid, which can run all day when fully charged.
 Customers can control their hearing experience through phone apps and adjust settings without visiting a hearing aid professional.
 The company is known for its diverse product portfolio that offers solutions for all sorts of users.

-Widex's EVOKE hearing aid line uses an advanced automatic processing strategy to select the best volume and microphone settings for each listening environment.
+Widex's EVOKE hearing aid line uses a “fluid sound analyzer” to select the best volume and microphone settings for each listening environment.
 They also have a comprehensive catalog of wireless “DEX” accessories ranging from remote microphones to TV streamers and even landline cordless phones that stream directly to the hearing aids.
 For seniors with tinnitus, their “ZEN” technology and app have been very successful with my patients for controlling this annoying ringing in the ear.

 There are plenty of Signia styles and models to choose from.
-The latest one is the Styletto, which is the newest and the sleekest as far as design goes.
-It's a first-of-its-kind slim RIC hearing aid.
+One of the newest is the Styletto.
+This sleek model is a first-of-its-kind slim RIC hearing aid.
 When fully charged, it can run all day!
-The entire NX line is “made for iPhone,” and Signia's lithium-ion rechargeable system is one of the industries best and most stable.
+The entire Signia Nx line is Android and iPhone-compatible, and Signia's lithium-ion rechargeable system is one of the industry’s best and most stable.
 They also offer smartphone apps and accessories, including remote microphones and TV streamers.

 Widex and Signia do not advertise their prices online.
 If you are interested in finding out the cost of a particular hearing aid model from either brand, it is best to contact a hearing aid provider near you that sells their products.
 A hearing aid professional will assist you further with any additional questions you may have and help you find the solution that's right for your hearing needs.